5th Floor, Rajapushpa Summit

 Nanakramguda Rd, Financial District, Gachibowli

-The market is segmented by Type (Urea, Calcium Ammonium Nitrate (CAN), Ammonium Nitrate, Ammonium Sulphate, Ammonia, and Other Nitrogenous Fertilizers), Application (Crop-based and Non-crop-based), and Geography (North America, Europe, Asia-Pacific, South America, and Africa).
+The market is segmented by Type (Urea, Calcium Ammonium Nitrate (CAN), Ammonium Nitrate, Ammonium Sulphate, Ammonia, and Other Nitrogenous Fertilizers); by Application (Grains and Cereals, Pulses and Oilseeds, Fruits and Vegetables, Turf and Ornamentals and Other Applications); and Geography (North America, Europe, Asia-Pacific, South America, and Africa).

 Fastest Growing Market: